asc-csa/ckanext-asc-csa/installation guide/installation guide.md

  git clone https://github.com/ckan/ckanext-fluent.git
  ```
 Clone the CSA extension into the directory
  ```
 git clone https://github.com/asc-csa/ckanext-asc-csa
 ```

 In CKAN's configuration file (`/etc/ckan/default/development.ini`) edit to include these settings.
-Some of these settings will be existing others will not be and must be added.
+Some of these settings will exist others will not and must be added.
 Make sure that the settings are above the logging configuration settings or they will not be parsed.

 ```
 ckan.plugins = stats text_view image_view recline_view csa scheming_datasets fluent datastore